Latest News & Discounts

 Unlike for Dogi, Hakama, or Obi, the use of poor quality material to manufacture Iaito can be dangerous and lead to serious injuries.
 Seido is very attentive to safety and our Iaito are especially selected for their high quality.

-Contrary to popular belief in the West, steel Iaito do not exist in Japan.
-Weapons ownership is strictly forbidden by law and the possession of a steel weapon is only possible via a circumvention of the law which categorizes the Katana as an art object, not a weapon.
-The fact remains that the law is very restrictive even for those owning real steel Katana, and for their price, the vast majority of practitioners tend to use Iaito.
+Contrary to a popular belief in the West, steel Iaito do not exist in Japan.
+The possession of weapons is strictly prohibited by law and owning a steel weapon is only possible with a legal circumvention that categorizes the Katana as an art object, not as weapon.
+The very restrictive law, even for those owning a real steel Katana, and considering its price, the vast majority of practitioners tends to use Iaito.
 Iaito are usually made of aluminum/zinc alloys, which can be produced via different processes.
-Minosaka blades are produced through a proprietary process that yields a high quality, "bubble-free" alloy.
+The Minosaka blades are manufactured through a proprietary process that yields a high quality, "bubble-free" alloy.

 The first thing to determine when choosing a Iaito is your type of practice.
 Will you seldom use your Iaito?
-Do you use Iaito at every class?
+Do you use it in every class?
 What type of Budo do you practice?

-Beginners and casual weapons practitioners will opt for cheap and reliable material which is found in the Tokusei or Jidai Koshirae Iaito models.
-More seasoned practitioners and collectors will opt for higher end Higo Koshirae.
+Beginners and casual weapons practitioners will opt for low-cost but reliable material which is found in the Tokusei or Jidai Koshirae Iaito models.
+More seasoned practitioners and collectors will opt for the superior Higo Koshirae.
 High level practitioners will also appreciate heavy-weight models such as the Hon Koshirae.
-Beware though, Iaito are heavy and difficult to handle, they should be reserved for experienced practitioners.
+Please note that Iaito that are heavy and difficult to handle, should be reserved for experienced practitioners.

-The weight of the Iaito - It depends on blade length, tsuka length, and fitting options
+The weight of the Iaito - It depends on the blade and Tsuka length, and fitting options

 The blade lengths are given according to the size of the practitioner and following the guidelines suggested by the Japanese Iaido Federation.
-Tsuka lengths are suggested by our team so as to conserve the balance of the weapon, but also taking into account the fact that the hands of Western practitioners are generally larger than that of the Japanese.
+The Tsuka lengths are suggested by our team so as to conserve the balance of the weapon, but also taking into account the fact that the hands of western practitioners are generally bigger than those of the Japanese.

-The following table does not take account of variations that occur when choosing tsuba and menuki.
+The following table does not take into account the weight variations that occur when choosing Tsuba and Menuki.